peacey/split-vpn/README.md

     echo "mypassword" > password.txt
     ```

+4. Edit the vpn.conf file with your desired settings.
+See the explanation of each setting below.
+Make sure that:

+    * The options `DNS_IPV4_IP` and `DNS_IPV6_IP` are set to "DHCP" if you want to force VPN-forced clients to use the DNS provided by the VPN server.
+    * The option `VPN_PROVIDER` is set to "openconnect".
+This is required for the script to work with OpenConnect.

-4. In the current folder, create a run script that will run the OpenConnect container called `run-vpn.sh`, and fill it with the following code:
+5. In the current folder, create a run script that will run the OpenConnect container called `run-vpn.sh`, and fill it with the following code:

     * Tip: When you run vim, press 'i' to enter insert mode, right click on vim -> paste, press 'ESC' to exit insert mode, type ':wq' to save and exit.